codecrafters-io/build-your-own-redis/stage_descriptions/aof-persistence-02-vd9.md

 ### Notes

-- You do not need to implement any AOF persistence logic in this stage; only parse the flags and return the values from `CONFIG GET`.
+- You do not need to implement any AOF persistence logic in this stage.
+Only parse the flags and return the values from `CONFIG GET`.